How to Arrange Butt Weld Test Specimen to Ensure 100% Base Metal Fracture?

 Why Laser Welds Strength Testing is Crucial

-Laser welding is a positively efficient and precise metal joining technology that has various advantages, such as low deformation, a restricted heat-affected zone, and the ability to weld various materials.
+Laser welding is a positively efficient and precise metal joining technology that has various advantages, such as low deformation, a restricted heat-affected zone (HAZ), and the ability to weld various materials.
 However, the quality and integrity of the welded joints can deteriorate over time.
 Here are some of the reasons why laser welding strength testing is crucial.

 • Using these tests, you can, without fail, validate the laser welding process and determine whether it meets the mechanical qualities of the production process.